ozkankafadar/MicDAC/README.md

 # MicDAC
-A low-cost and three-channel, computer-aided microtremor recording and analysis system
+A low-cost and three-channel, computer-aided microtremor measurement and analysis system